claytonketner/ledpi_fpga/tinyfpga_bx/ledpi_bx/README.md

 That's pretty neat.
 In my previous try with the TinyFPGA A2, I didn't realize it had EBR.
 If I had known that, I probably could have made that model work.
 But I already switched to the BX, and it has some nicer things about it so I'm sticking with it!
+Namely:

+* USB programming interface
+* Command line interface - I don't need to download a huge IDE and run Windows
+* Less file cruft, due to the tinyprog programmer